RamenDR/ramen/docs/design/proposals/VRG-Reconciliation.md

     - Bound PV needs to be retained, till the PVC is deleted by the user on the cluster where it is "Primary", this ensures underlying storage volume is retained across the DR instances when replicated
-1. Backup Bound PV's metadata
+1. Backup Bound PV's cluster data
 1. Finally, add `vr-protected` annotation to PVC, to enable optimizing repeat of steps above